Cushychicken/br-by-ex/README.md

 - `01-basic`: simple out of tree buildroot project, with a package added
 - `02-rfs-overlay`: very simple rootfs overlay, with test file added
+- `03-i2c-support`: add support for I2C, and also a device driver for a time-of-flight sensor

 # Future Work

 Here's a roadmap of what we plan to cover in future projects.
 These will move up to the Project Index as they are completed.

-- `03-driver`: buildroot project with a non-standard device driver compiled into the Linux kernel
 - `04-dts-custom`: customizing the device tree
 - `05-custom-app`: basic C application that's compiled and installed to target system on `make`
 - `06-python`: install Python on target, along with a basic script